confused-neutron/web-pdf-saver/README.md

 # Installation

 ## Windows
-Download the "Alpha 0.5 for Windows" from the Releases section and run "Web.PDF.saver.v0.5.exe".
+Download the "Windows.zip" from the Releases section, unzip and run "Web.PDF.saver.v0.5.exe".
 It takes a while to start.

 [Note: The binaries(exe files) are not compiled by me.
 If you want to be super secure then run the source code by the below methods]